Everyone is Welcome

 - Public talks by visiting Zen teachers

 - Practice interviews with our guiding teacher, Rev. Myo Lahey or Jim Hare, or a visiting teacher

 Myo Denis Lahey is the guiding teacher for our sangha.
 Rev. Myo became interested in Zen as a teenager and started full-time residential practice at the San Francisco Zen Center in 1982.
 He received dharma transmission from Tenshin Reb Anderson in 1999 and served as head of practice at Tassajara Zen Mountain Monastery from 2000 – 2002.
 He is now Abbot of Hartford Street Zen Center in San Francisco. (http://www.hszc.org)

 Jim Hare serves as Tanto, or head of practice.
-He lived in the San Francisco Zen Center community from 1980 to 1984, and was lay ordained by Tenshin Reb Anderson in 1985.
+He lived in the San Francisco Zen Center community from 1980 to 1984, was lay ordained by Tenshin Reb Anderson in 1985 and priest ordained by Myo Lahey in 2016.
 He served as Head Student at Green Gulch Farm during the spring 2002 practice period.

 Linda Dekker serves as Ino, or head of the meditation hall.
 She served on the first Valley Streams Board of Directors.
 Linda was lay ordained by Tenshin Reb Anderson in 2001 and lived at San Francisco Zen Center’s Green Gulch Farm for 18 months beginning in February 2003.